jacobunknown/HamiltonBloxburg/index.md

 [Click this link to fill in an application form.
 This is mandatory if you want to audition.](https://forms.gle/8xFxYXRwPMDK3LNe8)

+### Facts about the Theatre

+1: There is 60+ seats in our theatre!
+2: There is 4 secret exits/entrances onstage!
+3: We have 5 showers.
+4: It took 1.5 hours to build.
+5: The performance will be livestreamed to [YouTube!](https://www.youtube.com/channel/UC3eUPRxoitR-0gyo7QQjyPw)

 ### Images

 ![Image 1](/Images/1.png)